Dimensional Threshold of Fluorescence

 e = Base of natural log (2.71828)

-l = Absorption coefficient per
+l = Absorption coefficient per unit of concentration

 C = Dye concentration